 - Breaking in your shoes – This may sound like the most obvious preventative, but so many people seem to ignore this step, even when undertaking multi-day trekking adventures or ultra marathon events, even when they’ve known about them for months.
 Simply wearing your new shoes around the house or to the office for a couple of days beforehand isn’t going to cut the mustard.
 You need to put your feet and shoes through their paces by doing the planned activity in them, in similar terrain, for an extended period of time.
 In our busy lives this isn’t always possible, but do the best you can.
 If you’re going trekking, wear your new shoes/boots whilst doing training walks, with a pack of the same weight that you’ll be carrying, on rough terrain.
 Build up your ‘foot fitness’ the same as your body.
 Start with a couple of hours at first, then half a day and eventually a full day.

 - Toughening up your skin – There’s a few different ways of doing this, but the best one I’ve found is to spend as much time as possible walking around the house in bare feet.
-You could also try wearing your shoes without socks for shorter walks (watch out for hot spots!) and I’ve had some success with the methylated spirits technique.
+You could also try wearing your shoes without socks for shorter walks (watch out for hot spots!) and I’ve had some success using methylated spirits sprayed onto my feet after a shower.

 - Good quality socks – Sometimes it feels as though the humble sock goes through some sort of scientific breakthrough every week with new materials and designs.
 As much as some of this is marketing hype, the outcomes from wearing good quality socks, designed for your sport, can’t be denied.
 I’m a fan of merino wool for their wicking qualities and ability to breathe… not to mention the non-stinky factor.